rust-lang/rfcs/0000-borrow.md

 `&Box<T>` or `&mut Vec<T>`), it would be more painful to call that function.
 I believe this situation is rare, however.

+Since the behaviour of the borrow operator depends on the static type of its operand, the behaviour might change if a borrow expression is inlined from a generic function.
+This is surprising when compared to the address-of operator, however, it is similar behaviour to that expected from function/method calls and the `*` operator (and other overloaded operators).

 # Alternatives

-Take this proposal, but use a different operator.
+Take this proposal, but use a different operator (`~` has been suggested).
 This new operator would have the semantics proposed here for `&`, and `&` would continue to be an address-of operator.

 There are two RFCs for different flavours of cross-borrowing: #226 and #241.